Tastes of Southern Australia

 Itinerary / more information

-Day 1 - With 11 days of history, food and sightseeing ahead, we'll head out of the city to start your Australia tour package in the historic town Berrima before pulling up at Gold Creek Station to Connect With Locals.
+Day 1 - Depart Sydney for Australia's Capital Canberra With 11 days of history, food and sightseeing ahead, we'll head out of the city to start your Australia tour package in the historic town Berrima before pulling up at Gold Creek Station to Connect With Locals.
 It's here you'll appreciate a taste of true Aussie hospitality as hosts the Starr Family swing open their barn doors to share an insight into the family's history and what life is like on a 400-hectare station.
 See Craig roll up his sleeves for a fascinating sheep shearing demonstration before they fire up the BBQ, for a delicious Be My Guest lunch.
 We're back on the road toward your home for the night, Canberra, the capital city packed with history.
 You're treated to a guided tour through Parliament House with a Local Specialist before a visit to the Australian War Memorial.
 Pause and pay reverence listening to an evocative piece played by a piper as a tribute to those who have lost their lives in armed conflicts.
-After a full first day, get to know your group over a Regional Dinner at Pialligo Estate featuring seasonal produce grown right on the estate, washed down with regional wine and a selection of tempting desserts.
+After a full first day, get to know your group over dinner where you'll enjoy seasonal produce, washed down with regional wine and a selection of tempting desserts.

-Day 10 - The rolling Adelaide Hills, Hahndorf, and Australia's premier Shiraz producing region, the Barossa, lay ahead of you today.
+Day 10 - Taste Your Way Through the Barossa The rolling Adelaide Hills, Hahndorf, and Australia's premier Shiraz producing region, the Barossa, lay ahead of you today.
 Your first stop is Mt Lofty for sweeping views of Adelaide before stopping to stretch your legs in the quaint village of Hahndorf settled by 19th-century Lutheran migrants and known for its original German-style architecture and stone cottages.
 Refuel over lunch at the South Australian Company Store over a bountiful boutique Barossa tasting platter of cheese, smoked meats, and chutney paired with Sauvignon Blanc and, of course, Shiraz.
-Travel to our next stop Seppeltsfield, a high-profile winery specializing in Shiraz, to sample their world-renowned wines before touring the surrounding sprawling vineyards.
-You'll then pop into their onsite JamFactory - contemporary craft and design studios, gallery, and shop housed in historic stables - to see local artisans at work, and soap and perfumes being made at Vasse Virgin.
+Travel to our next stop, a popular Barossa winery for a tour and tasting.
 You'll end the trip on a high note returning to the city for a Farewell Dinner at Koomo, Adelaide's highest restaurant where you'll toast your adventures enjoying city views and feasting on Japanese-and-Asian-influenced dishes.

-- Prices quoted valid for sale until 26 May 2022 unless otherwise stated or sold out prior.
+- Prices quoted valid for sale until 12 August 2022 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.

 - Airfare (including internal flights) is not included unless otherwise stated and, if included, is economy class unless otherwise stated.